bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Breaking-Down-Scope--Context--And-Closure-In-JavaScript-In-Simple-Terms-.md

 ### OVERVIEW

-Let's look at the Window/Console in a browser/node environment.
+Let’s look at the Window/Console in a browser/node environment.
 Type `window` to your chrome console.
 JavaScript is executed in this context, also known as the `global scope`.

 There are two types of scope in javascript, `Global Vs. Local` and that this is important to understand in terms of a computer program written in JavaScript.

 When a function is declared and created, a new `scope` is also created.
-Any variables declared within that function's scope will be `enclosed` in a lexical/private scope that belongs to that function.
+Any variables declared within that function’s scope will be `enclosed` in a lexical/private scope that belongs to that function.
 Also, it is important to remember that functions look `outward` for context.
-If some variable isn't defined in a function's scope, the function will look outside the scope chain and search for a variable being referenced in the outer scope.
+If some variable isn’t defined in a function’s scope, the function will look outside the scope chain and search for a variable being referenced in the outer scope.
 This is what closure is all about.

-In it's most simplest of forms this is a closure:
+In it’s most simplest of forms this is a closure:

     const foo = 'bar';
     function returnFoo () {